black-sea-in-history/black-sea-in-history/_chapters/inspiration.md

 title: "Inspiration: The Mediterranean"
 ---

-Our inspiration is the Mediterranean.
+Our inspiration is the [Mediterranean].